yuno-payments/yuno-docs/reference/Introduction/idempotency.md

 >
 > It is crucial to stress that the API will only generate one request even if two requests are sent with the same key in the header and different contents in the body.

 In some circumstances, it's possible that some requests are sent at the same time.
 As a result, it is possible that the application receives a second request before it responds to the first one.
-When this happens, the second request will be met with the 409 code - Conflict, indicating that there is an open call for the same `x-idempotency-key`.
+When this happens, the second request will be met with the:

+* 409 code - Conflict, indicating that there is an open call for the same `x-idempotency-key` for payments.
+* 400 bad request - Conflict, indicating that the idempotency is duplicated for secondary transactions (refund/cancel)

 The Yuno API behavior will not record the keys in cases of request fail for any reason, plus the API provides a type of error 400 informing there’s a problem with the request, allowing the merchant to fix the request and send it again.
 The same remains true for situations where any 500 error code is returned.